Professional Reviews

 Only CyberGhost VPN’s Android version has split-tunneling (called App Split Tunnel) — this feature lets you pick what apps to route through the VPN and what apps to send through your local network.

-To test CyberGhost’s split-tunneling feature, I excluded my mobile banking app from the VPN connection while routing all other apps through the VPN connection, and it worked exactly as expected.
+I tested the feature by excluding my mobile banking app from the VPN connection while routing all other apps through the VPN connection, and it worked exactly as expected.
 There were no problems with either my normal-internet apps or my VPN-connected apps while using CyberGhost’s split-tunneling feature.

-While CyberGhost VPN doesn’t have split-tunneling for Windows, there is a convenient Exceptions tool in the “Smart Rules” section that allows you to choose which websites you don’t want to route through the VPN.
+CyberGhost VPN has a convenient Exceptions tool for Windows in the “Smart Rules” section that allows you to choose which websites you don’t want to route through the VPN.
 To test this feature, I excluded the Netflix website, and I got faster speed watching content while connected to my local network.

-CyberGhost VPN’s split-tunneling feature for Android is good for routing certain apps through only your local network, but I’d really like to see CyberGhost VPN add a full-featured split tunneling tool for Windows (instead of having to use the Exceptions function).
+CyberGhost VPN’s split-tunneling feature for Android is good for routing certain apps through only your local network, but I’d really like to see CyberGhost VPN add a full-featured split-tunneling tool for Windows (instead of having to use the Exceptions function) and MacOS.

 Smart Rules